Online Community Leadership: The Founder’s Mentality

 • We use the chat-room to distribute bank reports.
 This allows traders to access information that is not generally available to the public in a timely manner.

-• We use RumbleTalk to hold events, so traders can learn how to trade step-by-step in real time.
+• We use RumbleTalk to hold live events, so traders can learn how to trade step-by-step in real time.

 forex trading